What are the Legal Requirements For Starting a Small Business?

 Designate the Proper Business Entity

 For tax and liability purposes, it’s critical that you designate the appropriate business entity for your small business.
-Doing so can impact your:
+Doing so can impact your personal liability, tax payments, and ability to fundraise.

-The most common structures you have to choose from are:
+The most common business entity structures you have to choose from are:

-Sole proprietors – An enterprise that’s owned and operated by one person.
+- Sole proprietors – A sole proprietorship is an enterprise that’s owned and operated by one person.
 There are no legal distinctions between the business and the person.
-There are several possible consequences you should consider concerning this structure:
+Additionally, there are several possible consequences you should consider concerning this sole proprietorship structure, including the possibility of forfeiting your personal property if found liable, reporting business losses in personal income, and having to pay a small self-employment tax.

-Partnerships – An agreement between two or more people wherein they’ll manage and operate the business in return for a split of the profits.
-In this, partners share liability and profits equally.
+- Partnerships – An agreement between two or more people wherein they’ll manage and operate the business in return for a split of the profits.
+In this partnership agreement, partners share liability and profits equally.
 For taxes, they fill out a 1065 form but do not have to pay business taxes.

-LLC – LLCs are private limited companies that are set up in such a way as to make a legal distinction between the business and the owner.
+- LLC – A Limited Liability Company (LLCs) is a private limited company that is set up in such a way as to make a legal distinction between the business and the owner.
 It provides the limited liability of a corporation and the pass-through taxation you receive in a partnership.

 Register The Business Name